electrode-io/electrode-native/docs/platform-parts/bridge.md

 ## Electrode React Native Bridge

 The Electrode React Native bridge is a low-level bi-directional communication library used to simplify communication between the JavaScript and the native mobile application.
 It is not part of the ERN platform itself--it resides in it's own open source GitHub repository [URL HERE].
-The ERN bridge is actually a React Native-native module and as with most native modules, it contains some JavaScript code as well as iOS and Android platform code.
+The ERN bridge is a React Native-native module and as with most native modules, it contains some JavaScript code as well as iOS and Android platform code.
 Most of the ERN bridge code is native (95% native/5% Javascript).

 Communication through the ERN bridge is based on message exchanges between JavaScript and the Native mobile application.
 The ERN bridge processes three message types: Request, Response, and Events.